 Same Magic Quadrant.
 Same Questions.

 Firstly, having read our share of these reports, we provide our assessment of it as third-party validation, with the disclosure that we have an obvious bias towards our partners.
 That said, this report is challenging to validate as a third party because of our understanding of the products, what Gartner has stated the scoring weights to be, and what Gartner has commented on in its strengths and weaknesses.
 Customers who would like a detailed assessment should contact our offices for a search technology assessment.
-These assessments allow us to fully detail the impact of any of these technologies on your business.
+These assessments allow us to fully detail the impact of these technologies on your business.

 The Value of the Magic Quadrant for Insight Engines?

 This report alone shapes much of the sourcing for enterprises throughout the year.
 The technology vendors, many of whom are our partners, spend a great deal of time and care to ensure that the Gartner analysts and others are fully aware of their products, company, and partners’ capabilities.
 Given that attention, along with the nonpublic information shared with analysts, the report is supposed to be the most up-to-date snapshot that the industry has of itself.
 This information allows purchasing departments to shortlist vendors for their RFPs as they become prescreened quickly.

 Buyers should also understand that participation in the Quadrant report requires a buy-in.
 Additionally, some have suggested that the Quadrant report is biased, with Gartner itself stating it is purely opinion, while the grid oversimplifies a complicated task of fitting technology to your use case.
 Lastly, it’s unclear how Gartner applies weighting to the report criteria.
 For example, how does Gartner score the Natural Language Processing (NLP) capabilities and relevancy of the system by default and over time?
 These are critical components that seem to be missing from the completeness of vision category.